Camilo-Pineres/Camilo-Pineres/README.md

 - 🧩 I’m currently learning Git, Java, GitHub, SQL, Javascript and Phyton.

-- 🏂 I like to Learn more about English, Programing and I'm a Music Producer.
+- 🏂 I like English, Programing and I'm a Music Producer.